whysush/DrawEQ/README.md

 `DrawEQ-Windows-VST3.zip`.
 Unzip it, drop `DrawEQ.vst3` wherever your host looks.

-*Note*: The binaries for this tool aren't signed, so SmartScreen complains the first time you try to run it.
+Note: The binaries for this tool aren't signed, so SmartScreen complains the first time you try to run it.
 It's purely a certificate issue and I guarantee you it's not a safety issue whatsoever.
 Kindly ignore it.
 If it's still bothering you, you may build it yourself using CI.

 ---

 ## Donations (purely optional!)